PAOLI: Pose-free Articulated Object Learning from Sparse-view Images: Related Work

 \paragraph{Articulated Object Reconstruction} Reconstructing articulated objects is challenging due to coupled geometry and kinematics.
-Some methods focus on structure or motion alone~\cite{heppert2023carto,le2024articulate,che2024op,fu2024capt,liu2023building,kawana2023detection}, while others use generative part-level graphs~\cite{liu2024cage,lei2023nap}.
+Some methods focus on structure or motion alone~\cite{jiang2022ditto,le2024articulate,che2024op,fu2024capt,liu2023building,kawana2023detection}, while others use generative part-level graphs~\cite{liu2024cage,lei2023nap}.
 More recent works jointly model geometry and appearance through optimization~\cite{mu2021sdf,tseng2022cla,wei2022self,liu2023paris,deng2024articulate,weng2024neural,liu2025building,guo2025articulatedgs}.
+DITTO~\cite{jiang2022ditto} as one of the prioneer work that aims to model two-part articulated objects with point cloud input data and assumes aligned coordinate frame with pre-trained feed-forwrd model.
 PARIS~\cite{liu2023paris} reconstructs parts and motions from dense multi-view scans with known poses; ArticulateYourNeRF~\cite{deng2024articulate} improves robustness via iterative segmentation and motion learning; while ArticulatedGS~\cite{guo2025articulatedgs}, ArtGS~\cite{liu2025building}, and DTA~\cite{weng2024neural} enhance quality with GS and depth priors.
 However, all rely on dense multi-view inputs and calibrated poses.
 Our approach instead reconstructs articulated objects from sparse, unposed views by leveraging recent feed-forward MVS advances.

+\paragraph{3D-3D Correspondence and Matching} Finding 3D-to-3D correspondences is a fundamental problem.
+Approaches based on sparse keypoints, from classical descriptors like FPFH~\cite{rusu2009fpfh} to modern learned detectors~\cite{li2019usip,zohaib2023sc3k}.
+Recent registration methods for 3D Gaussian Splatting (GS) like GaussReg~\cite{chang2024gaussreg}, proposed to establish coarse 3D keypoint matching between GS, which still struggles with accurate registration in 3D data, making them unsuitable for dense articulated motion analysis.
+A more robust alternative is to learn dense correspondences via deformation fields~\cite{groueix20183d,deng2021deformed,cao2023self,le2024integrating,chen2025dv}.
+These approaches, however, typically rely on feed-forward, pre-trained models to predict deformation and are designed for meshes or point clouds, not 3D GS.
+In contrast, our method introduces a test-time, optimization-based framework to learn a dense deformation field specifically for GS, allowing us to solve the articulated motion problem.
+We then use a robust iterative algorithm to segment these dense correspondences into distinct rigid parts and their kinematics.